Steamboat Board Member Grace-Marie Turner on the Coronavirus

 The private sector response to fight this invisible killer has been astonishing.
 President Trump has said he has had little need to use the Defense Production Act to procure vital health equipment because thousands, maybe hundreds of thousands, of companies are reconfiguring their plants and assembly lines in an almost World War II-level response.

+But that doesn’t stop governors like New York’s Andrew Cuomo from demanding it.
+Joe Antos of the American Enterprise Institute writes in The Defense Production Act Is No Cure for Coronavirus that the private sector can respond more quickly and with more agility without the government’s intervention.
 Companies “do not need an order from Washington to respond to the obvious business opportunity and public health need,” Antos writes.
 “In the short term, manufacturers are willing and able to ramp up production of masks and gowns by running their factories 24 hours a day.
 Companies that produce other types of clothing are likely to shift production because demand for healthcare products is high (while demand for their normal clothing lines is depressed), and no significant investment in equipment or training is needed.”
+He also responded to a Washington Post editorial arguing for federal procurement of ventilators.
+“Federal control won’t solve the supply problem.
+It’s likely to be made worse,” Antos argues.
+“This is a way to ration scarce resources, but it cannot meet the needs of the health sector if our worst fears about the coronavirus epidemic are realized.”

 And Nina Owcharenko Schaefer argues in The Daily Signal for Removing Obstacles, Cutting Red Tape, and Staying Flexible in Responding to COVID-19.

 Early signs show that the key to success includes the government, both federal and state, removing obstacles, cutting red tape, and staying flexible for private sector innovators, she writes.
 This includes more telehealth, loosening medical practice restrictions, and reforming certificate of need laws.
+“Before going back to ‘normal,’ maybe policymakers at the federal and state level should consider maintaining these principles and policies moving forward,” she writes.

 Here are two very relevant pieces by Galen Senior Fellow Brian Blase that we circulated earlier.
 Just in case you missed them, they are well worth your time: